chmduquesne/chmd.fr/lighttpd-external-auth.chmd.fr/index.md

 the secret is a random string that is shared between the magnet and the login page.
 This random string is initialized when the magnet script is loaded for the first time and is stored in a file, such that the login page can read it.
-Obviously, this means that the login page has somehow to be on the same lighttpd server.
+Obviously, this means that the login page has to be hosted to be on the same lighttpd server, so that it can read the shared secret.

 Howto demo1: The basics
 -----------------------